danylovolokh/Setup-Free-Bitbucket-Cloud-CI/README.md

       android-sdk: android-sdk
 ```

-Then you have to "Enable Bitbucket in the Settings of your account "Settings > Pipelines".
+Then you have to enable Bitbucket Pipelines in the Settings of your account "Settings > Pipelines".

 ![alt tag](https://user-images.githubusercontent.com/2686355/54084947-8df32180-4340-11e9-9991-8133f939394a.gif)